4 Types of Incidents to Manage with Event Pages

-Whether you have Event Pages, or you’re interested in learning more about them, we want to help you understand how Event Pages work in certain scenarios.
+Whether you have Event Pages or are interested in learning more about them, we want to help you understand how Event Pages work in certain scenarios.
 Once you see them in action, you can probably come up with many more ways they can benefit your organization.

-Keep in mind the Event Pages ensure your employees are literally on the same page.
-With all of the information about an event in one place, you can ensure consistent, accurate information is received by all.
-You never have to dig through emails to see if you sent or received a message.
+Event Pages ensure that your employees are literally on the same page.
+Instead of having to send a new notification with every update on a developing event, you can send out a single link to a webpage that has all the latest updates.
+With all of the information about an event in one place, you can make sure your employees are receiving consistent, accurate information.
+This keeps them from digging through emails to see if you sent or received a message–or even worse, getting their updates through the grapevine.
 Everything you and your employees need to know before, during, and after an event is conveniently accessible via a single click of a link.
 It doesn’t get any easier than that.

 Event Pages can be useful for organizing around any event, but here are four to consider:

-Did you know that IT outages and power outages are among the most common events that trigger an emergency communications plan?
+Did you know that IT and power outages are among the most common events that trigger an emergency communications plan?
+According to a survey by the Business Continuity Institute, IT outages were the second most common trigger of companies’ emergency communication systems (after severe weather).
 No matter where your company is located, system outages are always a risk.
-When they happen, it can wreak havoc with communications and even the most basic operations.
-Employees are often wondering what is happening and what they are supposed to do.
+When they happen, they can wreak havoc on communications and even the most basic operations.
+Employees are often left wondering what is happening and what they are supposed to do.

-Event Pages are cloud-based, therefore accessible from any computer or mobile device.
-Administrators can set up an Event Page from any location and send affected employees the link to the page via a push notification they receive on their mobile device.
-Employees aren’t required to log into the Event Page site from a computer, but can use their mobile device to access the Page to read about the outage and next steps.
+Event Pages are cloud-based.
+This means they’re accessible from any computer or mobile device.
+Administrators can set up an Event Page from any location and send affected employees the link to the page via text, email, or push notification.
+Employees can log into the Event Page site from either a computer or their mobile device, where they can read about the outage and next steps.

 Winter is upon us, meaning many areas of the country will experience ice, snow, and dangerous winds.
 Offices often must shut down until the roads are passable and it’s safe to ask employees to travel.
-Whether it’s a winter event, a tornado, hurricane, flood, wildfire, or anything else nature throws at us, Event Pages can be rapidly set up to keep employees in the know.
+Whether it’s a winter event, hurricane, wildfire, or anything else nature throws at us, Event Pages can help keep employees in the know.